inunoriginal1/66daysofdata/README.md

 I'd jotted down some notes on some of the things I was thinking about in the aftermath of finishing my [first data project](https://github.com/inunoriginal1/OpenPowerlifting) and spent some time tonight forming coherent sentences on the things I've learned from the entire process.
 I'd like to think that I learned a few things data science related.
 I'd alos like to think I learned a few things not-so-related to data science.
 Hopefully writing them down can help me internalize the lessons better.
 If anybody else takes something away from it too, even better.

 i also spent some time tonight thinking of other areas I want to explore for my next project.
 I have a few in mind but haven't committed to one yet.
 Stay tuned?

+### Day 48 (03/04/2021): Mini-project

+Drawing inspiration from an ESPN article I read a couple weeks ago, I discovered the `basketball-reference-scraper` package tonight and decided to start scratching that itch.
+Wrote a bit of Python code tonight to get the ball rolling.
+Frankly, I've already stayed up later than I intended to because I got in a bit of a groove and wanted to keep digging into this new toy.
+Sleep is important though so I'm pulling myself away for now.
+Goodnight!